kmchandler/kmchandler/README.md

 I am a software engineer studying full-stack development at Nashville Software School, and a proud momma.

-- 🔭 I’m currently working on my back-end capstone project in Django with a React front-end
+- 🔭 I just finished working on my back-end capstone project in Django with a React front-end

-- 🌱 I’m currently learning Django
+- 🌱 I learned React and Django in school

 - ⚡ Fun fact: I am the co-founder of the Texas A&M Quidditch team.